 How NFTâs are taxed depends on the scenario.
 If you have purely bought and sold a NFT, then it is handled in the same way as any other cryptocurrency.
 This means you pay capital gains tax and declare each one in the K4 form.
 For information on how to import NFTs into Divly please read this article.

-If you are creating NFTâs for the purpose of selling them to make an income, then you may be liable to pay income tax.
+If you have minted a NFTâs for the purpose of selling them to make an income, then you may be liable to pay income tax.
 In that case you should figure out whether it would be considered as a hobby or as a business.
 The classification will dictate how you need to report your NFT taxes.
 It is best to either call Skatteverket or consult a tax lawyer (skattejurist) if you are unsure what category you fall in.

 Regardless if you have traded, created, or sold NFTâs its good practice to submit a statement in Ăvriga Upplysningar explaining how you handled the NFT taxes.
 In Swedish this is called Ăppet Yrkande.
 This can help minimize the risk of having to pay a tax surcharge if you submit it incorrectly.